FBI says it interviewed FedEx mass shooter last year

-The shooter was identified as Brandon Scott Hole of Indianapolis, Deputy Police Chief Craig McCartt told a news conference.
+The shooter was identified as Brandon Scott Hole, 19, of Indianapolis, Deputy Police Chief Craig McCartt told a news conference.
 Investigators searched a home in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, McCartt said.
-The home is located in a neighborhood of midcentury houses near Interstate 465.

 Hole began firing randomly at people in the parking lot of the FedEx facility late Thursday, killing four, before entering the building, fatally shooting four more people and then turning the gun on himself, McCartt said.
-He said the shooter apparently killed himself shortly before police entered the building.
 He said he did not know if Hole owned the gun legally.

 “There was no confrontation with anyone that was there,” he said.
 “There was no disturbance, there was no argument.
 He just appeared to randomly start shooting.”